 Tangible Assets Contract

-From mounting short-term liabilities to rising long-term debt and deteriorating liquidity, Boxxer Limited’s 2024/25 financial snapshot paints a picture of a company under pressure.
-While the business continues to operate and still promotes major events its accounts show that survival may hinge not just on future growth, but on the continued goodwill of those it owes.
+From mounting short-term liabilities to rising long-term debt and deteriorating liquidity, coupled with high-profile fighter disputes, the loss of a major broadcast deal, and internal legal battles, Boxxer Limited’s 2023/24 financial snapshot and subsequent events paint a picture of a company under significant pressure.
+While the business continues to operate and still promotes major events, its accounts show that survival may hinge not just on future growth, but on the continued goodwill of those it owes and its ability to secure new strategic partnerships in a rapidly evolving boxing landscape.

 Disclaimer: